SQL LOWER Function

-Summary: in this tutorial, you will learn how to use the SQL LOWER function to convert all characters of a string into lowercase.
+Summary: in this tutorial, you will learn how to use the SQL LOWER function to convert a string to lowercase.

-The LOWER function returns a string with all characters in the lowercase format.
+The LOWER function returns a new string with all characters in the input string converted to lowercase.
 It returns NULL if the input string is NULL.

-The following statement uses the LOWER function to convert a string to lowercase:
+The following query uses the LOWER function to convert a string to lowercase:

-SELECT LOWER('SQL LOWER');Code language: SQL (Structured Query Language) (sql)
+LOWER('SQL Tutorial') result;Code language: SQL (Structured Query Language) (sql)

 employees table

-The following query uses the LOWER function to return the names of departments in lowercase.
+The following query uses the LOWER function to convert the employees’ first names to lowercase:

 SELECT